AIF Taxation in India: Rules, Rates, and Investor Guide (2025)

 1. Include Pass-Through Income in ITR

-• For Category I & II AIFs, capital gains and other pass-through income must be declared in the relevant schedules of your Income Tax Return (ITR).
+• For Category I & II AIFs, pass-through income (interest, dividends, capital gains) must be declared in the relevant schedules of your Income Tax Return (ITR).

-• Even if the fund deducts TDS, you must still report the gross amount.
+• Even if the fund deducts TDS, report the gross amount and claim credit.

 2. Maintain Documentation